Common questions and answers regarding Territorial Authorities registering for and using Landonline.

 If a TA is contemplating an approval scenario that does not fit within existing options, please call Customer Support on 0800 665 463 (select option 2).

-All the steps you need to follow can be found in Before signing up.
+All the steps you need to follow can be found in:

 Is there any information on how other TAs prepared their organisations to start using TA e-certification?

-LINZ has developed useful information based on discussions with a number of TAs who are using TA e-certification to assist TAs who are considering moving to e-certification.
+LINZ has developed useful information based on discussions with several TAs who are using TA e-certification to assist TAs who are considering moving to e-certification.
 There are also include links to case studies based on interviews with several TAs:

 - How two TAs got started